goodhamgupta/ex_stan/README.md

 ExStan requires the [httpstan](https://github.com/stan-dev/httpstan/) package to facilitate communication with the Stan compiler via the httpstan server.
 Installation methods vary by operating system: for most systems, `httpstan` can be installed using `pip`, while MacOS users must compile it from the source code.

+Follow the tutorial in the file [Iris: Linear Regression](./examples/iris_linear_regression.livemd) to get started with ExStan!

 ## Credits